bbredesen/go-vk/README.md

 See the [go-vk-samples](https://github.com/bbredesen/go-vk-samples) repo for a number of working Vulkan samples using this library.
 The samples currently only run on Windows.

-Minimal testing of `go-vk` has been done against Mac/MoltenVK.
-Mac versions of the samples will be coming in the future.
-No testing has been done (yet) on Linux or other platforms.

 ## Known Issues

 * VkAccelerationStructureMatrixMotionInstanceNV - embedded bit fields in uint32_t are not handled at all...this